THE BLUE PLAQUE ROUTE

 In its heyday Ron Ryan, musician and songwriter, performed here.
 He was the composer of ‘The Nassington Flyer’, an illustrated music video of which can also be found on YouTube.
 Contrary to popular belief, and the video, this is not about the Nassington train service but rather the bus service that came to the village in the 1960s driven by a notoriously speedy driver.
 The Three Mill Bills remained a public house until the end of the 1960s went Watney’s Brewery sold it to Gerard and Jane Homan with the instruction that they would need to be informed if the plan was to change it back into a public house.

-A mill bill is actually a specially shaped axe used to both clean and make mill stones.
-Presumably, a former occupant did this for a living, hence the pub’s name.
+The current owners are looking for a third mill bill to add to their collection of two.
+A mill bill is a specially shaped axe used to both clean and make mill stones, hence the pub’s name as, presumably, a former occupant did this for a living.

 33